Title: Section 400.18 - Statewide Planning and Research Cooperative System (SPARCS)

 (7) Each data request form must include an executed data use agreement in a form prescribed by the SPARCS program.
 Data use agreements are required of: a representative of the requesting organization; a representative of each other organization associated with the project; and all individuals who will have access to any data including identifying data elements.

 (8) The SPARCS program shall publish and make publicly available the name of the project director, the organization, and the title of approved projects.

-(9) The SPARCS Administrator shall review and make recommendations on requests for SPARCS and PRI data containing identifying data elements to a data release committee established by the Commissioner.
+(9) The SPARCS Administrator shall review and make recommendations on requests for SPARCS data containing identifying data elements to a data release committee established by the Commissioner.
 The data release committee shall have at least three members, including at least one member not otherwise affiliated with NYSDOH.
 The members of the data release committee shall be posted on the NYSDOH website.
 Requests will be granted only upon formal, written approval for access by a majority of the members of the data release committee.
 The Commissioner has the final authority over the approval, or disapproval, of all requests.
 Requests for identifying data elements shall be approved only if:

 (ii) The applicant is qualified to undertake the project; and

 (iii) The applicant requires such identifying data elements for the intended project and is able to ensure that patient privacy will be protected.

 (10) The SPARCS Administrator may recommend approval of a request in which future SPARCS data is to be supplied on a periodic basis under the following conditions:

 (i) SPARCS data may be requested for a predetermined time not to exceed three years beyond the current year provided that the organization and uses of the data remain as indicated in the data request form submitted to the SPARCS program.

 (ii) During the period of retention of SPARCS data, no additional individuals may access SPARCS data without an executed data use agreement on file with the SPARCS program.

 (11) The Commissioner may rescind for cause, at any time, approval of a data request.